 - how to manage controlled assessment, coursework and non-exam assessment (NEA).

 You will be responsible for making your own entry through a school or college and paying your fees.
-If your specification includes NEA, you will be responsible for finding a school or college than can supervise, authenticate, administer, and – when required – to mark and standardise your work.
+If your specification includes NEA, you will be responsible for finding a school or college that can supervise, authenticate, administer, and – when required – to mark and standardise your work.

 When re-sitting, private candidates will be able to carry forward a result from an NEA.